boydaihungst/gvfs.yazi/README.md

 - After jumped to device's mounted location, jump back to the previous location with a single keybind.
 Make it easier to copy/paste files. (use `jump-back-prev-cwd`)
 - Add/Edit/Remove mountpoint (use `add-mount`, `edit-mount`, `remove-mount`).
 The URI of the mountpoint follow these schemes: [schemes.html](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>)
+- (Optional) Remember passwords using keyring (need `secret-tool` and `keyring` installed)

+> [!NOTE]
+> There is a bug with yazi, which prevent mounted folders refreshing, after unmount
+> Just move up and down the folder tree to refresh the mounted folders

 ## Requirements